awslabs/iot-app-kit/docs/AWSIoTSiteWiseSource.md

 `assets`

-One or more AWS IoT SiteWise assets that contain time series data.
+(Optional) One or more AWS IoT SiteWise assets that contain time series data.
 When you ingest data into AWS IoT SiteWise from your industrial equipment, your devices, equipment, and processes are each represented as assets.
 Each asset has data associated with it.
 For example, a piece of equipment might have time series values for availability, performance, quality, temperature, pressure, and so on.
 To learn more about AWS IoT SiteWise assets, see [Modeling industrial assets](https://docs.aws.amazon.com/iot-sitewise/latest/userguide/industrial-asset-models.html) in the *AWS IoT SiteWise User Guide*.
 Type: Array

 Each asset contains the following fields: